 As a matter of policy, the Bank does not engage in proprietary trading activities.
+All dealings in financial market instruments are to facilitate client's flow or to manage the Bank's funding or investment portfolio needs.

 As far as the banking book is concerned, it is managed via structural balance sheet management.
-The purpose of managing the balance sheet, generally referred to as Asset & Liability Management (ALM), is to estimate and achieve a balance between liabilities (inflows) and assets (outflows) in light of the Bank's appetite for risk, subject to the constraints of achieving a desired level of profitability and adherence to regulatory framework.
-The Financial Risk Committee analyses liquidity risk and interest-rate risk and ensures that ratios imposed by regulators are complied with.
+The purpose of managing the balance sheet, generally referred to as Asset & Liability Management (ALM), is to estimate and achieve a balance between liabilities and assets in light of the Bank's appetite for risk, subject to the constraints of achieving a desired level of profitability and adherence to regulatory framework.
+The Asset Liability Committee analyses liquidity risk and interest-rate risk and ensures that ratios imposed by regulators are complied with.
 The Finance Department, and more particularly the Treasury Department are responsible for organising the 1st level market risk controls stemming from treasury management activities.
 The 2nd level controls (independent) are performed by the Risk Department.

-The purpose of the Bank is to maintain limited net open exposures for currency and interest rate risks.
+The policy of the Bank is to maintain limited net open exposures for currency and interest rate risks.
 This policy is reflected in corresponding risk limits.
 As a result, the Bank is subject to minimum market risk as it holds high quality assets and has minimum foreign exchange exposures by way of its operating model.
 The Bank has started to book FX and Equity options locally since October 2020, which has however not implied additional RWA for Market Risk.
-This is justified as BCPAL is allowed to net its long/short exposures under its back-to-back booking model, as their written option positions are hedged by perfectly matched long positions in the exact same options under the simplified approach in Notice 637.
+This is because BPCAL nets its long/short exposures under its back-to-back booking model, where written option positions are hedged by perfectly matched long positions in the exact same options under the simplified approach in Notice 637.

-The Treasury Department is responsible for implementing the defined strategy at the operational level, which to a limited extent may include the use of derivatives transactions for the purpose of hedging or managing.
+The Treasury Department is responsible for implementing the defined strategy at the operational level, which to a limited extent may include the use of derivatives transactions for the purpose of hedging or managing exposures.